CoCoNuTeK/Payments-Settlement-Ledger/README.md

   - Two local PostgreSQL databases (Blazor Identity + Payments) run in containers.
   - Azure Service Bus runs as a local emulator via Aspire.
   - A background simulator in the Payment Service keeps generating payments.
+  - Heads‑up: the simulator publishes ~10 payments every 10 seconds (~1/sec).
+Don’t leave it running for long test sessions or your local DB and traces will grow quickly.

 ## Notable Files